Amitmodhwadia/Quantum-AI-for-Climate/README.md

 - Monte-Carlo simulations are the model that used for detecting the huge amount of data.
 It works for picking some data from a huge database and to calculate the minimum, maximum, the average and the meant.
 This simulation can work really fast and easily.
 It is a numerical simulation method which takes probabilistic phenomena as the research object.
 As a matter of fact, it is a method of calculating unknown characteristic quantity by obtaining statistic value by sampling survey.

 #### Advantages:
-• Flexibility: Monte Carlo simulations can be applied to a wide range of climate models and scenarios.
+- Flexibility: Monte Carlo simulations can be applied to a wide range of climate models and scenarios.

-• Uncertainty Quantification: These simulations are essential for quantifying uncertainties in climate predictions.
+- Uncertainty Quantification: These simulations are essential for quantifying uncertainties in climate predictions.
 #### Disadvantages:
-• Computational Cost: Monte Carlo simulations require significant computational resources, especially when high-quality random numbers are needed.
+- Computational Cost: Monte Carlo simulations require significant computational resources, especially when high-quality random numbers are needed.

-•Dependence on RNG Quality: The accuracy of Monte Carlo simulations is directly tied to the quality of the random numbers used.
+- Dependence on RNG Quality: The accuracy of Monte Carlo simulations is directly tied to the quality of the random numbers used.

 #### II.
 Quantum Random Number Generators (QRNG)